tealethetoolman/notes/ansible.md

 give some information about ansible
 - what is ansible?
 ![redhat literature on ansible](ansible-fig1.PNG)
 -- A solution to solve automation of systems at scale.
 Ansible is a simple and powerful Automation engine.
 With the power to leverage groupings, you can run repeatable, autidable, and easy to source tasks at scale.
 The "at scale" part is important.
-Asnible is a command line tool and you need something like Jenkins or some other web wrapper to make your jobs click-n-go.
+Ansible is a command line tool and you need something like Jenkins or some other web wrapper to make your jobs click-n-go.
 Or you can spend 5 figures or more a year on Tower.
 - Deisgn Principles
 -- Have a dead-simple setup process with a minimal learning curve.
 -- Manage machines very quickly and in parallel.